MickyHCorbett/MorfLess/syntax/readme.md

         BOX3:
         <sub_command>=[ ]:

+ If you create html elements using React or Vue, add the section id at the very start just after the SECTION command.
+That way it will be processed as expected and not mistaken for a parameter.
+The section id can be placed anywhere within the syntax and for standard html there is expected to be only one.

  ## Custom classes

  Custom classes can be added to commands by using a CUSTOM tag as follows: